Guide to health insurance waiting periods

 Do I have to re-serve waiting periods if I switch funds?

-If you switch from one private health insurance policy to another, you don’t need to serve new waiting periods for policies with an equivalent or lesser level of benefits.
+If you switch from one private health insurance policy to another, you don’t need to serve new waiting periods for policies with an equivalent or lower level of benefits.

-Our specialists at Compare Club do our best to make sure you don’t have to serve new waiting periods when you switch and compare cover with us.
+Our specialists at Compare Club do our best to make sure you don’t have to serve new waiting periods when you switch your cover.